jayantur13/tabsync-cli/README.md

 - The server (server.js) keeps track of all connected devices and their open tabs.
 - Each device (desktop or mobile) connects via WebSocket and automatically syncs tab URLs.
-- When a device goes offline for more than 5 minutes, it’s cleaned up automatically and disappears from the screen (no refresh needed).
+- When a device goes offline for more than 5 minutes, it’s cleaned up automatically and disappears from the screen (may require refresh).
 - You can also add URLs manually using the input box on the web page.

 ---